 L. Kirk Edwards - Wildlife

-Uplands at L. Kirk Edwards are home to gopher tortoises, Sherman’s fox squirrels and white-tailed deer.
+Uplands at L. Kirk Edwards are home to gopher tortoises, southern fox squirrels and white-tailed deer.
 Abundant birdlife includes Bachman’s sparrows, brown-headed nuthatches , northern bobwhite, wild turkey and a variety of resident and migratory songbirds.
 Wetlands attract wading birds and waterfowl including one of the largest colonies of threatened wood storks in north Florida.
 Wood duck, anhinga, great blue and green herons, and a variety of other wading birds nest and raise their young here.
 Frogs bellow and eastern kingbirds, red-winged blackbirds and boat-tailed grackles noisily stake out breeding territories.
-Watch for iridescent purple gallinules as they skate from lily pad to lily pad and the ospreys that nest and fish on the Lafayette chain of lakes.
+Watch for iridescent purple gallinules as they skate from lily pad to lily pad and ospreys that nest and fish on the Lafayette chain of lakes.
 Wood ducks, American coots and common gallinules are year-round residents and are joined in the fall and winter by blue-winged and green-winged teal.

 Check out other species recorded from L. Kirk Edwards WEA, or add observations of your own, by visiting the L. Kirk Edwards WEA Nature Trackers project.